rbisschops/homeassistant_old/README.md

 ## Development

-I develop most of my applications in [Microsoft Visual Code](https://code.visualstudio.com/).
+I develop most of my applications in [Microsoft Visual Studio Code](https://code.visualstudio.com/).
 VS code has some nice extensions for checking the YAML syntax.

 If you have questions on mycConfiguration, ping me on twitter [@rbisschops](https://twitter.com/rbisschops)